ethanhart2002/Pokemon-AI-Team-Generator-Project/Pokemon AI Project/INSTRUCTIONS.md

 enter each Pokemon and press "Enter" on keyboard after each one.

-Additionally, at this time in the project, only fully-evolved Generation 1 Pokemon can be entered.
+Additionally, in the current version as of 12/19/2022, only fully-evolved Generation 1 Pokemon can be entered.
 Mew and Mewtwo do not apply.